-During laser removal, bursts of light radiation will be directed toward the mole, breaking down the skin cells it is comprised of.
+During laser moles removal, bursts of light radiation will be directed toward the mole, breaking down the skin cells it is comprised of.
 The precision of a laser treatment means that only the mole is removed, and surrounding tissue is left intact and healthy.
-The treatment time is minimal, with the removal of each mole taking only a few minutes.
-There is no downtime associated with this treatment, so patients are able to immediately return to their normal schedules.
-Most patients only need one treatment to remove the mole.
+Mole removal laser treatment time is minimal, with the removal of each mole taking only a few minutes.
+There is no downtime associated with this treatment, so clients are able to immediately return to their normal schedules.
+Most clients only need one treatment to remove the mole.

 Opting for laser removal isn’t a decision you can, or should, make on your own.
 We can help you review your medical history and each individual mole and then work with you to determine whether or not laser removal is the best option.